 7.1.
 Adrenaline levels reduced in ADHD¶

-Among the basic functions of epinephrine: ⇒ Neurotransmitters - messenger substances.
+The basic functions of adrenaline: ⇒ neurotransmitters Neurotransmitters - messenger substances.

-- High adrenaline levels correlate with faster decisions, fewer errors in cognitive tests, and reduced adrenaline levels correlate with slower decisions and higher error rates in unstressed individuals.
+- A high adrenaline level correlates with faster decisions and fewer errors in cognitive tests in unstressed individuals, while a reduced adrenaline level correlates with slower decisions and higher error rates.

-- In a boring, understimulating task, (unstressed) subjects with higher adrenaline levels performed better than those with lower adrenaline levels.
-In a demanding, overstimulating task, on the other hand, subjects with lower adrenaline levels performed better.
+- In a boring, under-stimulating task, (unstressed) subjects with higher adrenaline levels performed better than those with lower adrenaline levels.
+In contrast, subjects with lower adrenaline levels performed better in a demanding, overstimulating task.

-- Young men (average age 24) who showed higher norepinephrine and epinephrine in response to stress were more efficient in tests.
+- Young men (average age 24) who showed a higher increase in noradrenaline and adrenaline in response to stress were more efficient in tests.
 This effect was even stronger for adrenaline than for noradrenaline.

-- Subjects whose adrenaline levels increased during an attention test compared with the waiting time achieved better results.
+- Subjects whose adrenaline levels increased during an attention test compared to the waiting time achieved better results.

-- Children whose adrenaline levels increased during an arithmetic test compared to a passive situation performed better on the test than children who did not respond with an adrenaline increase.
+- Children whose adrenaline levels increased during an arithmetic test compared to a passive situation performed better in the test than children who did not react with an adrenaline increase.

-- Subjective perception of stress correlates linearly with the level of adrenaline in healthy subjects.
+- The subjective perception of stress correlates linearly with the level of adrenaline in healthy test subjects.

-- Adrenaline levels (but not norepinephrine) in stressful situations tend to decrease along with the individual’s sense of control and ability to direct.
+- The adrenaline level (but not the noradrenaline level) in stressful situations tends to decrease with the feeling of control and manageability of those affected.

-- Adrenaline release from the sympathetic adrenal gland is significantly reduced in children with aggressiveness, motor restlessness, and concentration difficulties under stressful as well as non-stressful conditions.
-Hyperactive boys show significantly lower adrenaline secretion under stress as well as outside stressful conditions than do nonstressful boys.
+- The adrenaline release of the sympathetic adrenal gland is significantly reduced in children with aggressiveness, motor restlessness and concentration difficulties under stress and without stress.
+Hyperactive boys show a significantly lower adrenaline release under stress as well as outside stress than those not affected.
 Low sympathetic-adrenal reactivity is discussed as a risk factor and susceptibility indicator for social and / or profound behavioral disorders.

-- Individuals with depressive tendencies show a lower adrenal stress response to acute stress than do nondepressed individuals.
+- People with depressive tendencies show a lower adrenaline stress response to acute stress than those who are not affected.

 7.2.
 Parasympathetic nervous system excessive and inflexible¶

-- An increased arousal of the parasympathetic nervous system
+- Increased arousal of the parasympathetic nervous system

-- Methylphenidate shifted the autonomic balance of children with ADHD toward normal levels, but did not reach the comparative levels of unaffected individuals
+- Methylphenidate shifted the autonomic balance of children with ADHD towards normal values, but did not reach the comparative values of non-affected children

 -